 There are many approaches that will give you complete reduction of your symptoms.
 The trouble is the reduction only lasts for a short period of time and then you have to return from more treatment.
-Eventually, this kind of approach makes your body dependant on the treatment.
+Eventually, this kind of approach makes your body dependent on the treatment.

-In modern Ireland, we no longer have the luxury of wondering if alternative approaches work.
+In modern medicine, we no longer have the luxury of wondering if alternative approaches work.
 We are more concerned with the question of whether we are going to get treated by . . . anyone!

-Lengthening waiting lists, patients on trolleys and the threat of superbugs roaming our hospitals are forcing many Irish people to consider becoming, “Medical Tourists.”
+Lengthening waiting lists, patients on trolleys and the threat of superbugs roaming our hospitals are forcing many people to consider becoming, “Medical Tourists.”
 Medical tourism is one of the largest industries in the world with global revenues of approximately US$ 56 Billion in 2018.